tvenk/invoke-ai-tool/README.md

     ```bash
     sudo apt --fix-broken install
     ```
-4.  **The tool will be installed and you can run it from your terminal using the command `ai-interaction-tool`.**
+4.  **Run the Installed Tool:** The tool will be installed and you can run it from your terminal using the command `invoke`.
+You will see output similar to this:
+    ```
+    **apexnelbo@ancient-HP-ENVY-TS-17-Notebook-PC:~$ invoke**
+    Starting AI Interaction Script...
+    Using Selenium version: 4.18.1 # (Version number may vary)

+    Choose your AI destination:
+    1: Kimi AI ([https://kimi.ai/](https://kimi.ai/)) # (Configured sites will appear here)

+    Options:
+    add: Add a new AI site
+    manage: Edit/remove AI sites
+    config_profile: Configure Browser Profile
+    config_datadir: Configure Browser Data Directories
+    select_datadir: Select Browser Data Directory
+    exit: Close the program

+    Select AI by number or option:
+    ```

 ## Configuration